aizuddin85/openshift4/vmware/govc/README.md

 c.
 Power on this bootstrap VM, then continue with master node VM creation.

-4. Create Master VM using govc client.
+4. Create Control Plane VM using govc client.

 a.
-Create Master VM from OVA VM Template
+Create Control Plane and Worker VM from OVA VM Template

 i.
 Control Plane 01
 ```bash